Bartok the Magnificent: Visual and audio

 The aspect ratio is 1.33:1 – Full Frame.
 The DVD release has the original aspect ratio, and it is not anamorphic.
 As the source is video and not film, and because there is no widescreen aspect ratio available, the quality is at the same level of the original film.
 Digitally Obsessed says: "The colors are nicely rendered, with a minimum of bleeding" but when viewed on "a 115 foot projection screen through a progressive scan player...the image was fairly grainy and uneven".
 The film has English and French audio.
 Digitally Obsessed says: "The DS2.0 mix is more than adequate for this fun little bat romp [though there is a] lack of directionality in the mix.
 The dialogue is clear and center speaker weighted".
-It concluded by saying "this is a great DVD for kids, because besides just watching the movie they can enjoy the three sing-alongs or try to find Prince Ivan in the mazes.
+It concluded by saying that "this is a great DVD for kids, because besides just watching the movie they can enjoy the three sing-alongs or try to find Prince Ivan in the mazes.
 Bartok teaches moral values in a way that kids can understand".
 According to LoveFilm, the film has been dubbed into English, German, French, Spanish, Italian, Swedish, and Dutch.
 It has subtitles in Dutch, French, German, Italian, Spanish, and Swedish.
 Fort Worth Star-Telegram implied this was one of the rare direct-to-video films that is great quality, saying "the made-for-tape bin can yield an undiscovered bargain [such as] Bartok the Magnificent".
 Lexington Herald-Leader said "to my surprise...the movie overall [is] quite good".